 Fight hard to reverse the national school voucher plan the Republicans passed as part of the One Big Beautiful Act.
 A voucher program is not “school choice,” as many politicians like to say.
 Private schools can deny admission to any child for any reason; they do not have to provide services like transportation; and they do not have to provide special education.
 Worse, most rural counties in America don’t even have private schools, and most vouchers don’t cover the entire cost of the school anyway – which makes these programs a massive transfer of wealth from the lower classes to the upper classes.

-Stop using issues like race, class, and the dysfunctional home life of the child as an excuse for failing to properly educate them.
+Stop allowing educators and administrators to use issues like race, class, and the dysfunctional home life of the child as an excuse for failing to properly educate them.

 Rethink outdated discipline techniques and champion ideas that focus on self-regulation, reflection, connection, and the child’s outlook.